redorav/public_source_engines/README.md

 # Game Engines with Source: Learning from the best
 -----------------------------------

 As a game developer, I'm always intrigued by how other people do things and what solutions have been developed to some problem.
-As well as the big ones, many smaller engines are being worked on and I find myself downloading repositories, compiling, giving them a quick spin, tinkering and marveling at what's available.
+As well as the big ones, many smaller engines are being worked on and I find myself downloading repositories, compiling, tinkering and marveling at what's available.
 This is a non-exhaustive list of game engines whose source code you can freely inspect, compile, run and learn from.

 NB: When I say game engine I am referring to a conglomerate of technologies that generally has an editor, a scene description, input/output, etc. If the scope is more limited we would be talking about a rendering or a physics engine.